 Joan Marc is based in Brussels where he coordinates the work of Zero Waste Europe.
 He has been a leading voice for Zero Waste in Europe since 2007, dramatically increasing the visibility and policy impact of Zero Waste efforts in this time.
 He is a regular keynote speaker in many industry and NGO meetings in Brussels but also at local level as well as internationally.
 In 2015 he has authored the Zero Waste Case Study “The Story of Contarina” and “The Story of Gipuzkoa” as well as the book “Zero Waste – How to reactivate the economy without trashing the planet”.
 With a background in Economics and Development Cooperation, he has more than 10 years of experience working with governmental and non-governmental organisations in the field of good governance, new economics, social justice, and environment.

-Based in Manchester, UK, Mariel assists with the management and the coordination of the network activities in collaboration with GAIA members worldwide that are promoting zero waste policies and practices with special emphasis on the participation and inclusion of waste workers and communities.
-She leads the GAIA’s work on zero waste project guidelines for major sources of climate finance, and international energy policy with impacts on the waste sector.
-In 2011, she was the lead author of the report ‘The European Union’s Double Standards on Waste and Climate Policy’.
-Mariel has training in Sociology and Communication Studies, and has broad experience in environmental issues, publications development, and research.
+Prior to this role she was the lead Climate Policy Advisor with GAIA and today she continues to guide GAIA’s work on zero waste project guidelines for major sources of climate finance, and international energy policy with impacts on the waste sector.
+She has extensive experience in research, publications development and project management and in 2011, she was the lead author of the report ‘The European Union’s Double Standards on Waste and Climate Policy’.

 Ferran joined the team in May 2015 after several months of collaboration with Zero Waste Europe.
 He has previously worked for the European Commission, supporting the design of policy alternatives to current waste-related legislation, for the Green European Foundation, spreading the main ecologist ideas and proposals at the European level and for GOB Mallorca on sustainable use of land and natural resources.
 Ferran holds a Master in European Studies from the Université Libre de Bruxelles.